Tameem Antoniades: "'Hellblade 2' will make 'Hellblade' look like an indie game"

 Ninja Theory‘s co-founder Tameem Antoniades has talked about the team’s goals with Senua’s Saga: Hellblade 2, which mostly revolves around completely outshining the previous title.

-In an exclusive interview with NME, Antoniades said that the team’s ambition has taken the form of an all-encompassing approach to the idea of “capturing reality.”
+In an interview with NME, Antoniades said that the team’s ambition has taken the form of an all-encompassing approach to the idea of “capturing reality.”

 “The goal with Hellblade 2 isn’t to perfect it, but to create an experience that feels more believable and more refined.
 Its ambition in terms of scale is bigger.
 I think Hellblade 2 will make Hellblade look like an indie game,” said Antoniades.